rentruewang/snippets/README.md

 Usage: high performance computing, desktop UI, games, improve Python performance, computing bound CLI tools, performant solution for long running tools / services

-🦫 Go:

-Simple and easy to use, yet fast.
-Vibrant ecosystem. **Go routines** make it so easy to spawn "threads" and it's perfect for that kind of work.
-Seen as a modern replacement for Java.
-It's also my second favorite language.

-Usage: high concurrency stuff, web backend, IO bound CLI tools, performant solution for short-ish running tools / services

 📜 JavaScript:

 Really no alternative when **frontend / UI** is concered.